-For each of the 100 TCPs, the 100 synthetic storms derived for the respective offshore wave station (see Figure 2 and Section 2.3) were used to create the XBeach hydrodynamic boundary conditions.
-The time evolution of the boundary conditions was configured similar to Athanasiou et al. (2021), using a triangular approach for H_s and T_p , and a normalized hydrograph for SSL

-- 225 (derived from the historic events of the respective station) which is rescaled using the individual storm's maximum SSL.
-The tidal signal was created for each TCP based on observed tidal records and the local MHW, assuming a high tide during the peak of the storm (centre of the hydrograph) (Figure 4a-c).
+For each of the 100 TCPs, the 100 synthetic storms derived for the respective offshore wave station (see Fig. 2 and Sect.
+2.3) were used to create the XBeach hydrodynamic boundary conditions.
+The time evolution of the boundary conditions was configured similarly to Athanasiou et al. (2021) using a triangular approach for H_s and T_p and a normalized hydrograph for SSL (derived from the historic events of the respective station), which is rescaled using the individual storm's maximum SSL.
+The tidal signal was created for each TCP based on observed tidal records and the local MHW, assuming a high tide during the peak of the storm (center of the hydrograph) (Fig. 4a-c).
 This assumption could give a conservative result with respect to dune erosion.
 The duration D was used to define the starting and ending time of each simulation.
 Since the influence of wave obliqueness is not fully resolved in the 1D version of XBeach, here we assumed that the wave direction is shore-normal.
-This - 230 assumption may lead to underestimation of dune erosion when the generation of alongshore currents becomes important for sediment stirring and thus sediment transport (de Winter and Ruessink, 2017).
-The synthetic wave time series were then used to construct JONSWAP spectra time series (gamma = 3.3 and wave directional spreading of 30°) that were imposed at the offshore boundary of the model, together with the superimposition of the SSL and tidal signal. - Here, the dune erosion volume (DEV) was chosen as the dune impact indicator (Giardino et al., 2014; Athanasiou et al., 2021) and was calculated for each simulation as the difference of the dune volume per running meter (m^3/m) above the highest water level during an event, between the pre- and post-storm elevation profiles (Figure 4d).
-For the cases were DEV was negative (resulting from storms with relatively small SSL and newly-formed dunes fronting the first dune row, leading to onshore sediment transport) or very small values (DEV \leq 0.01, values in this range are not expected to be representative because of grid spacing limitations), the DEV was given a 0 value.
-Additionally, local accretion can be connected with 240 alongshore variability of pre-storm morphology (Cohn et al., 2018; Harley et al., 2022), but cannot be resolved with the 1D - 240 alongshore variability of pre-storm morphology (Cohn et al., 2018; Harley et al., 2022), but cannot be resolved with the 1D approach used in this study.
+This assumption may lead to underestimation of dune erosion when the generation of alongshore currents becomes important for sediment stirring and thus sediment transport (de Winter and Ruessink, 2017).
+The synthetic wave time series were then used to construct Joint North Sea Wave Observation Project (JONSWAP) spectra time series ($\gamma = 3.3$ and wave directional spreading of 30°) that were imposed at the offshore boundary of the model, together with the superimposition of the SSL and tidal signal.

+Here, the dune erosion volume (DEV) was chosen as the dune impact indicator (Giardino et al., 2014; Athanasiou et al., 2021) and was calculated for each simulation as the difference of the dune volume per running meter ($m^3 m^{-1}$) above the highest water level during an event, between the pre- and post-storm elevation profiles (Fig. 4d).
+For the cases were DEV was negative (resulting from storms with relatively small SSL and newly formed dunes fronting the first dune row, leading to onshore sediment transport) or very small (DEV \leq 0.01, values in this range are not expected to be representative because of grid spacing limitations), the DEV was given a zero value.
+Additionally, local accretion can be connected with alongshore variability of pre-storm morphology (Cohn et al., 2018; Harley et al., 2022) but cannot be resolved with the 1D approach used in this study.

-The synthetic training dataset comprised a total of 10,000 simulations (100 TCPs x 100 storms).
+The synthetic training dataset comprised a total of 10 000 simulations (100 TCPs × 100 storms).
 Additionally, a synthetic benchmark dataset was created for calibration and validation purposes.
-This was created by simulating DEV with XBeach for 20 storms, selected using the MDA for each offshore wave station, but for a new Monte-Carlo simulation (to ensure that the overfitting during model training was avoided, while the validation set was still representative enough.
-The benchmark dataset comprised a total of 2,540 simulations (127 profiles x 20 storms).

-245 events are different for the ones used in the training dataset) using 127 profiles along the Dutch coast (1 every 10 transects, excluding the TCPs).
+This was created by simulating DEV with XBeach for 20 storms, selected using the MDA for each offshore wave station but for a new Monte Carlo simulation (to ensure that the events are different for the ones used in the training dataset) using 127 profiles along the Dutch coast (1 every 10 transects, excluding the TCPs).
 The previous steps were followed to ensure that the benchmark dataset was independent from the training data but still accounted for the morphological and hydrodynamic variabilities observed at the Dutch coast.
-In this way,
+In this way, overfitting during model training was avoided while the validation set was still representative enough.
+The benchmark dataset comprised a total of 2540 simulations (127 profiles \times 20 storms).